Skip to content

 • Keep _delete.txt focused on stale output paths and document intent with comments

-• Test template changes with awa diff . --template <path> before writing changes
+• Test template changes with awa template diff . --template <path> before writing changes

 • Use --dry-run and --delete together when validating cleanup behavior